 (In these examples, any port line that can be an input could be used.
-PA7 here, PB7 and PB6 later, were chosen because they are on J1 and the easy to access.)
+PA7 here, PB7 and PB6 later, were chosen because they are at the bottom of J1 and the easiest for you to access.)

 Now if you want, type these lines shown above in.
 (If you are reading this manual electronically, you should be able to highlight the text on screen and copy the text to the clipboard with Cntl-C. Then you may be able to paste into your terminal program.
 On MaxTerm, the command to down load the clipboard is Alt-V. On other windows programs it might be Cntl-V.)